-Although we are fairly structured in our homeschooling day, we still enjoy playing educational board games as part of our home education.
+Although we are fairly structured in our homeschooling day, we still enjoy playing educational board games for kids as part of our home education.
 It is just a more fun way to learn that also encourages free-thinking and not feeling like it is a test.

-We have come across a lot of games that are just perfect for homeschooling and we try to incorporate them as much as we can.
+We have come across a lot of board games for kids that are just perfect for homeschooling and we try to incorporate them as much as we can.

 The Best Gameschool Board Games for Kids

 My first recommendation comes without a category.
 The reason is, I think FReNeTiCs is the BEST educational board game on the market.
 It is great for maths (adding up the scores), science (learning the periodic table), English (creating words), and strategy (trying to find the best words if there is a double or triple letter tile on the board.)
 We all love it, even the older kids (20 and 24) ask to play it when they come and visit.
-It is a like a clever scrabble where you have to make words with tiles on the board.
+It is like a clever scrabble where you have to make words with tiles on the board.
 However, it is so much harder, all of the tiles are from the periodic tables!
 I can not recommend this game highly enough, but you can read my full review of Frenetics before you buy.